OUR TEAM

 JONATHAN HILES, ESQ.

-In civil cases, Jonathan has helped firm clients secure seven- and eight-figure settlements based on evidence of their innocence and of constitutional violations.
-He also co-authored the appeals briefing in Bellamy v.
+In civil cases, Jonathan has helped secure seven- and eight-figure settlements for exonerees, including Kareem Bellamy, Robert Majors, Rohan Bolt, and Gary Johnson.
+He also co-authored the appeals briefs in Bellamy v.
 City of New York, 914 F.3d 727 (2d Cir.
-2019), a civil lawsuit that expanded civil liability for prosecutorial misconduct in New York.
+2019), which expanded civil liability for prosecutorial misconduct in New York.
+More recently, he argued a successful appeal in Cooper v.
+State, 236 A.D.3d 749 (2d Dep’t 2025), which advanced a liberal application of New York’s Unjust Conviction and Imprisonment Act.

-Outside of legal practice, Jonathan has served as a staffer and volunteer on several Democratic campaigns, including as a Biden-Harris voter protection director and as a campaign manager for a progressive district attorney candidate.
+Outside of litigation, Jonathan is an advocate for policy reforms, speaking at rallies, lobbying legislators, and helping to draft and promote legislation to give wrongfully convicted New Yorkers the chance to prove their innocence in court.
+Jonathan has also served as a staffer and volunteer on several Democratic campaigns, including as a voter protection director and as a campaign manager for a district attorney candidate.
 Prior to law school, he worked as a middle school teacher in Jackson, Mississippi.
+He is a graduate of Brown University and Harvard Law School.

 ADMISSIONS